Harvey Weinstein's wife Georgina Chapman: Who is she?

 The Weinstein Company, among other film and television projects, produces “Project Runway” and “Project Runway All Stars.”
 Chapman has been a guest judge and regular judge, respectively, on the programs, and has also acted in movies produced by her husband, the report said.

-Weinstein has also reportedly assisted in getting celebrities to wear her fashion label.
+Weinstein has also reportedly assisted in getting celebrities to wear Chapman's fashion label.

 HARVEY WEINSTEIN’S WIFE GEORGINA CHAPMAN ANNOUNCES SHE IS LEAVING THE HOLLYWOOD MOGUL